Understand your company's position and learn more about the options available

-If you're considering the option of entering into an MVL to close a company and extract its value in the form of cash distributed amongst the shareholders, then you're probably wondering how long the process will take overall and what to expect in the way of time frames.
-For this reason we have created the following members voluntary liquidation timeline guide:
+If you're considering the option of entering into a Members' Voluntary Liquidation (MVL) process to close a company and extract the cash tied up inside it, then you're probably wondering how long the process will take overall and what to expect in the way of time frames.
+For this reason we have created the following Members' Voluntary Liquidation timeline guide:

-- Within 5 weeks of issuing the declaration of solvency the directors of the company must pass a resolution to officially begin the winding up process.
+- Within 5 weeks of swearing the declaration of solvency the directors of the company must pass a resolution to officially begin the winding up process.

 - Within 14 days of the resolution being passed an advert is placed in the Gazette and a creditors' meeting is held.
 Creditors must be notified at least one week before the meeting.

-- Also, within 15 days the resolution must lodged with the Registrar.
+- Within 15 days of being passed the resolution must lodged with the Registrar at Companies House.

-- Usually the shareholders of the company should receive about 75% of the funds extracted from the company within about 3 months of entering into an MVL.
+- Usually the shareholders of the company should receive approximately 75% of the funds extracted from the company within about 3 months of entering into an MVL.

 - Members should receive the remaining balance of the liquidation account as soon as HMRC clears the case, which usually takes about another 2 months.